Interval Bound Interpolation for Few-shot Learning with Few Tasks: Introduction

 \section{Introduction}

-Few-shot learning methods attempt to have better generalization capability such that they can leverage the knowledge acquired by training on a large pool of tasks from a given task distribution, and adapt to unseen tasks from the same distribution, using only a few labeled examples.
-Since the unseen tasks are sampled from the same underlying manifold governing the task distribution, learning a good representation of the task manifold is a natural way to effectively generalize to the new tasks using a limited amount of labeled data.
-Manifold learning methods \cite{tenenbaum2000global,roweis2000nonlinear,van2008visualizing} function by aiming to preserve the neighborhoods from the high-dimensional manifold during the lower dimensional projection.
-Similarly, the feature embedding learned by the few-shot learner should conserve the neighborhoods from the high-dimensional task manifold.
+Few-shot learning problems deal with diverse tasks consisting of subsets of data drawn from the same underlying data manifold and associated labels.
+The joint distribution of data and corresponding labels which governs the sampling of such tasks is often called the task distribution \citep{finn2017model, yao2022metalearning}.
+Consequently, few-shot learning methods attempt to leverage the knowledge acquired by training on a large pool of such tasks to easily generalize to unseen tasks from the same distribution, using only a few labeled examples.
+We hereafter refer to the support of the task distribution as the task manifold, which is distinct from but closely related to the data manifold associated with the data distribution.
+Since the unseen tasks are sampled from the same underlying manifold governing the task distribution, we should ideally learn a good representation of the task manifold by preserving the neighborhoods from the high-dimensional manifold in the lower-dimensional feature embedding \citep{tenenbaum2000global,roweis2000nonlinear,van2008visualizing}.
+However, the labels associated with a task can define any arbitrary partitioning of the data.
+Therefore, we may preserve the neighborhood for a task by simply conserving the neighborhoods for the corresponding subset of the data manifold in the feature embedding learned by the few-shot learner.
+This facilitates effective few-shot generalization to new tasks as the layers which conserve the neighborhoods would likely require very little adaptation, and only the subsequent layers of the network will need to be updated.
 However, existing few-shot learning methods lack an explicit mechanism for achieving this.
-Therefore, in this work, we develop a method to explicitly constrain the feature embedding in an attempt to preserve neighborhoods from the high-dimensional task manifold.
+Further, real-world few-shot learning scenarios like rare disease detection may have a smaller number of training tasks required for effective learning due to various constraints such as data collection costs, privacy concerns, and/or data availability in newer domains \citep{yao2022metalearning}.
+In such scenarios, few-shot learning methods are prone to overfit the training tasks, thus limiting the ability to generalization to unseen tasks.
+Therefore, in this work, we develop a strategy to explicitly constrain the feature embedding to preserve neighborhoods from the high-dimensional task manifold and to construct artificial tasks within these neighborhoods in the feature space, to improve the performance when a limited number of training tasks are available.